This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Commitment to the Marriage Vow

-When we say “I do,” we solemnly promise to love, honor, and cherish our spouse for better or worse until death does us part.
-This commitment is not to be taken lightly, as it is the foundation for a successful and fulfilling marriage.
+When we say “I do,” we promise to love and cherish our spouse forever.
+This promise is very serious and is the base of a happy marriage.

 The Sanctity of the Marriage Vow